bradflaugher/AI-101/README.md

 Bootcampers will spend a tremendous time working on final projects that are targeted to the bootcamper's career goals.
 For an example final presentation see [Oleh's Video (YouTube)](https://www.youtube.com/watch?v=I-KL-mWF548) and [Oleh's Repository (GitHub)](https://github.com/MorhaliukOL/ML_Project).

-# Further Reading

-I highly recommend the following books and resources.
+# Recommended Books and Articles

 * [Basic Linux Terminal Tips and Tricks](https://learning.oreilly.com/library/view/basic-linux-terminal/9781484260357/) and [Bash for beginners](https://towardsdatascience.com/basics-of-bash-for-beginners-92e53a4c117a)
 * [Git Basics](https://rogerdudler.github.io/git-guide/)